-In late 2014, in alignment with Executive Order 13691, "Promoting Private Sector Cybersecurity Information Sharing," (EO 13691), 35 NHTSA began encouraging the industry 36 to create the Auto-ISAC.
-37 The automotive industry established the Auto-ISAC in late 2015 and it became fully operational on January 19, 2016.
-The Auto-ISAC is authorized by EO 13691 to facilitate industry's cybersecurity-related information sharing among its members.
-Government entities, including NHTSA, are not members of the Auto-ISAC.
+In late 2014, in alignment with Executive Order 13691, "Promoting Private Sector Cybersecurity Information Sharing," (EO 13691), NHTSA began encouraging the industry to create Auto-ISAC.
+The automotive industry established Auto-ISAC in late 2015, and it became fully operational on January 19, 2016.
+Auto-ISAC is authorized by EO 13691 to facilitate industry's cybersecurity-related information sharing among its members.
+Government entities, including NHTSA, are not members of Auto-ISAC.
 NHTSA does not participate in or access the information sharing that takes place within Auto-ISAC.

-As of early-2022, Auto-ISAC membership includes 64 organizations.
-NHTSA recommends:
+As of early 2022, Auto-ISAC membership included 64 organizations.